A conversation with Dr Yu Ye by Maria Tsalenchuk

 Yu: We’re now interested in how standard proteasomes and specific proteasomes remove aggregates and the smaller toxic oligomers or, whether proteasomes might be inhibited by certain types of these oligomers.
-As we are mainly looking at the molecular and cellular stage of disease, we tend to work with cell lines derived from patient-donated samples.
+As we are mainly looking at the molecular and cellular stages of disease, we tend to work with cell lines derived from patient-donated samples.

 Maria: That’s very interesting, what sort of techniques do you use to assess this?

 Yu: In our lab, we combine a range of biochemical and gene-editing methods with advanced biophysical techniques.
 My background is in biophysical techniques and we currently have two dedicated super-resolution microscopes to study the modifications seen in aggregates inside cells.
 Our microscopes will be used to image intracellular processes of proteasomes, which can happen on a millisecond timescale.
 Our microscopes are built to capture these processes in both 2D and 3D.

 Maria: Your papers seem quite rooted in chemistry.
 Could you explain a recent paper of yours and how it's related to neurodegeneration?